Facebook Pixel How to Use Flash in Nature and Landscape Photography

 A Western Scrub Jay perches in a tree in the foothills of the Rocky Mountains outside Denver, CO, USA.

-Once set, pop a shot or two, and check the results on your LCD.
-Almost always, you’ll find you need to adjust the flash brightness, placement, or the ambient light exposure.
+Choosing the right exposure for outdoor flash photography can be tough.
+My best advice is to take a guess, capture a shot or two, and then check the results on your LCD.
+You’ll generally find you need to adjust the flash brightness, placement, or the ambient light exposure, and that’s okay!

-When using flash remember this: adjust ambient light with the shutter speed, and flash with the f-stop (aperture).
+Adjust the brightness of the ambient light with the shutter speed, and adjust the exposure of the artificial (flash) light with the f-stop (aperture).

-An artistic look is more straight forward, but light direction, intensity, and color are just as important.
-I often photograph the northern lights around my home in Fairbanks, Alaska.
-Often the moon, stars, or aurora itself, are sufficient to illuminate the foreground, but at times, it fades to black as you can see below.
+An artistic look is more straightforward, but light direction, intensity, and color are important.
+I like to photograph the northern lights around my home in Fairbanks, Alaska.
+Often the moon, stars, or aurora itself are sufficient to illuminate the foreground, but at times, the foreground starts to fade to black, like this:

 AK FAI aurora 112073 17